jrm727/loan_approval_project_4/README.md

 # Data Model Implementation

-This project aims to implement a Python script that initializes, trains, and evaluates a machine learning model.
+This project aims to implement a Python script that initializes, trains, and evaluates a machine-learning model.
 The following requirements must be met:

 - **Model Initialization, Training, and Evaluation (10 points):** The Python script should effectively initialize, train, and evaluate the model.

-- **Data Preprocessing (5 points):** Prior to modeling, the data should undergo cleaning, normalization, and standardization processes to ensure its quality and consistency.
+- **Data Preprocessing (5 points):** Before modeling, the data should undergo cleaning, normalization, and standardization processes to ensure its quality and consistency.

 - **Data Retrieval (5 points):** The model should utilize data retrieved either from SQL databases or Spark for training and evaluation.